Ouadi Doum airstrike: Background

-In an accord made in Crete in September 1984 between the Libyan and French presidents Muammar al-Gaddafi and François Mitterrand it was agreed that the French and Libyan forces would both leave Chad, which was then divided on the 16th parallel with Libya and the rebel GUNT keeping the north and the French and the Chadian government holding the south.
+In an accord made in Crete in September 1984 between the Libyan and French presidents Muammar Gaddafi and François Mitterrand it was agreed that the French and Libyan forces would both leave Chad, which was then divided on the 16th parallel with Libya and the rebel GUNT keeping the north and the French and the Chadian government holding the south.
 But while France respected the accords, leaving Chad in 1984, Libya only reduced its forces, maintaining 5,000 men in the country.

 When on Gaddafi's orders GUNT forces attacked southern Chad in February 1986 violating the 16th parallel, the French reaction was immediate: while on February 13 Opération Epervier started, which brought a thousand French troops to Chad, an air strike was prepared.
 The first move was to regroup about fifteen Mirage F1s and Jaguars in Bangui.
 The operation's target was to damage the airstrip of Ouadi Doum in northern Chad, a strip 3800 meters long, built by the Libyans between November 1984 and October 1985.
 Ouadi Doum had great strategic importance, as Libyan bombers were capable of flying from there to strike Chad's capital, N'Djamena.

 More important still were the political aspects of the strike: Ouadi Doum was a symbol of Libyan duplicity.
 The French government intended the action to send a message to their African allies by proving their determination to confront Libyan expansion.